 For corporate payments, Comdata offers several services, including:

 ConnectPay – ConnectPay is Comdata’s AP automation platform.
 It acts as a bridge between your accounting system and your check, wire, ACH, and virtual card payment systems.

-Corporate MasterCard – The Comdata Corporate MasterCard acts as a business card for travel and expenses (T&E), purchasing card, and fuel card.
-When used at over 16,000 participating restaurants and hotels, it provides a 4 percent rebate to the company.
-It also provides up to 25 percent rebates for office supply stores, rental car locations, shipping providers, and print shops.
+Corporate Mastercard – The Comdata Corporate MasterCard acts as a business card for travel and expenses (T&E), purchasing card, and fuel card.
+When used at over 16,000 participating restaurants and hotels, it provides a 4% rebate to the company.
+It also provides up to 25% rebates for office supply stores, rental car locations, shipping providers, and print shops.